-Thanks to the many readers who told us what their families do to encourage their children to read during the summer.
+Thanks to the many readers who told us what their families do to encourage their children to read.
 Here are some of their suggestions:

 “If your child is not interested in reading you may want to read to him and then let him draw a picture of the story.
 My son now enjoys books and stories because he has learned to listen to the story and then put it on paper.”